wfinsinger/tapas/README.md

 ------------------------------------------------------------------------

-## Acknowledgements & Credits
+## Credits & Acknowledgements

-The development of this set of functions would not have been possible without the Matlab-coded templates that were written and made open source by Philip Higuera (<https://github.com/phiguera/CharAnalysis>).
+The development of this set of functions would not have been possible without the Matlab-coded templates that were written and made open source by Philip Higuera (<https://github.com/phiguera/CharAnalysis>), whose features were also based on the programs CHAPS, by Patrick Bartlein (U of OR), and Charster, by Daniel Gavin (U of OR), and on the Gaussian mixture model by Charles Bouman (Purdue), and benefitted from discussions with and testing by members of the Whitlock Paleoecology Lab at Montana State University, Dan Gavin, and Ryan Kelly.

-I’m thankful to Dan Gavin for suggesting tweaks to accomodate for non-standard data-input formats.
+We are thankful to Dan Gavin for suggesting tweaks to accomodate for non-standard data-input formats for *tapas*.
 His suggestions led to the `check_pretreatment()` function.
-I’m extremely thankful to Petr Kunes and several CharAnalysis users who ignited the conversation over the past few years about getting that program into R.
+Petr Kunes and several CharAnalysis users who ignited the conversation over the past few years about getting that program into R are greatly thanked.

 If you use *tapas* in your publications, please cite *<https://github.com/wfinsinger/tapas>* and any non-default settings applied.
-The packaging of these functions is in progress.

 ------------------------------------------------------------------------